MhmRhm/StateBench/README.md

-# The CMakeProjectTemplate
+# StateBench
-A comparison between Qt and Boost state machines.
+A comparison between Qt's and Boost's state machines.